 However, there was one thing that I knew I had to do still to truly call myself a die-hard Breaking Bad fan.
 I had to go to New Mexico and visit Albuquerque.
 It’s a 16 hour drive to ABQ from STL, however, and no one seemed to want to visit as much as I did (because they are Breaking Bad heathens).
 Renting a car to solely visit ABQ solo seemed outrageous to everyone in my life and I was discouraged from the journey.

 Then one of my best friend’s, Rachel, moved to Taos!
 What luck!

-Rachel is my soul sister.
+Rachel has been one of my longest friends.
 She is a spiritual flower who only ever wants to do good for others and for nature, and I love her for that.
 She moved to Taos after having lived in Nepal for a long while, where she helped build sustainable homes after the earthquake.
 Now in NM, she tutors underprivileged kids and lives off the grid in the Mesa.
 Our lives seem to always flow on opposite but linear paths and we are made for one another.
-As such, I miss her always.

 Her moving to Taos provided the perfect opportunity for me to visit and split up my trip.
 I decided to visit ABQ for two days, Santa Fe for one, and Taos for two more.
 My goals for this trip were to really ham it up on the Breaking Bad, hike in the Sandia Mountains, fully embrace the New Mexican enchantment, and keep it on a budget while doing so.